Snackhole/SnakeEyes/README.md

 # SnakeEyes
 SnakeEyes is a dice rolling app for playing tabletop roleplaying games, written in Python 3.8 with PyQT5.
-It is capable of saving and rolling preset dice as well as any other dice, including non-physical dice, and can also be used to roll on tables and present the results.
+It is capable of saving and rolling preset dice as well as any other dice, including non-standard dice, and can also be used to roll on tables and present the results.
+There is also a function to generate die clocks, which are series of preset rolls representing values on a clock to track the passing of time and prompt the introduction of complications.
+At the end of this readme is a short set of rules for using die clocks in gameplay.

 ## Installation
 Because SnakeEyes is written in 64-bit Python and packaged as an executable zip, a 64-bit Python 3 installation is required to run it.
 It was written and tested in Python 3.8, though it may or may not run in other versions of Python 3.